thelazycamel/film_on/README.md

 A Ruby wrapper for the FilmOn API: http://www.filmon.com/page/api

-This is currently at version 0.0.1 and only handles channels, channel and groups methods
+This is currently at version < 0.1.
+It handles TV Streams: channels and groups methods and the Video On Demand: movie search

 ## Installation